auto-labs/jasmine-test-REST/README.md

 # jasmine-test-REST
-Sample Jasmine framework for testing REST API with Reporter
+Sample Jasmine framework for testing REST API with Report generation and helper file implementation

 This is basic project to show how we can use Jasmine framework to test REST api.